MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/service-configuration/large-sessions.md

 ---
 # Large sessions

-If you need a multiplayer session that can handle more than 100 members, you'll need to use what is known as a large session.
+If you need a multiplayer session that can handle more than 100 members, you'll need to use a *large session*.
 This scenario is most common to massively multiplayer online (MMO) games and broadcasts (where most of the members are spectators), but may have applications to other styles of games as well.

 In some circumstances, you may also wish to use large sessions even when dealing with smaller groups of players.
 If you want multiple players to be in the same session, but not necessarily be aware of each other if they don't encounter each other in game, you can use the "encounters" property of large sessions.